septentrio-gnss/G5Dot/README.md

 ## Who is ANavS GmbH
 ANavS GmbH is a German company that evelops high precision navigation and positioning systems.
 Their technomogy combines GNSS? inertial sensor(IMU), and sensor-fusion algorithms to provide accurate lcation and orientation.

-Click [here](https://anavs.com/products/embedded-modules/gnss-card-g5/) to see this board produced by ANavS
+Click [here](https://anavs.com/products/embedded-modules/gnss-card-g5/) to see the board

 ### Why open source or is it open sourse